 3. The Balmoral, a Rocco Forte hotel

 For over a century, The Balmoral has found a home at Edinburgh’s most prestigious address, No. 1 Princes Street.
-The perfect marriage of tradition and modernity, each of the 167 rooms has been individually designed by Rocco Forte Hotel’s Director of Design Olga Polizzi.
+The perfect marriage of tradition and modernity, each of the 167 rooms has been individually designed by Rocco Forte Hotel’s Director of Design, Olga Polizzi.
 Elegant and stylish with unmistakably Scottish accents, each of the 20 Edinburgh suites is generous with magnificent views.

 Excellent cuisine is guaranteed at The Balmoral.
 Overseen by Executive Chef Gary Robinson, Brasserie Prince celebrates the very best of Scottish produce with classic French cooking.
 At Bar Prince, the ambiance is relaxed yet convivial.
-Guests can enjoy a pre-dinner aperitif, sit in the cozy library by the fire for an after-dinner drink, or sample cocktails at the long, marble bar counter for a fun night out.
+Guests can enjoy a pre-dinner aperitif, sit in the cozy library by the fire for an after-dinner drink, or sample cocktails at the long marble bar counter for a fun night out.

 The hotel’s Michelin-starred restaurant, Number One, offers modern Scottish dining with the finest service.
 Head Chef Mark Donald and his team have developed a menu fusing modern Scottish cuisine with an international flair.
 Palm Court, set in the heart of the hotel, is an Edinburgh institution that’s as glittering as its glass dome and Venetian chandelier.
-This is the place to sample modern Afternoon Tea and a wide selection of loose leaf teas, coffee, and pastries.
+This is the place to sample modern Afternoon Tea and a wide selection of loose-leaf teas, coffee, and pastries.

 The Balmoral Spa is a serene sanctuary in the heart of the city – the perfect place to escape the pace of city life.
-The spa boasts 5 treatment rooms, a 15m swimming pool, a Finnish sauna, a Turkish steam room, Spa Bar, and a state-of-the-art quad layout Technogym-equipped gym.
+The spa boasts five treatment rooms, a 15m swimming pool, a Finnish sauna, a Turkish steam room, Spa Bar, and a state-of-the-art quad layout Technogym-equipped gym.

 4. The Witchery by the Castle

 James Thomson’s The Witchery by the Castle is the most spectacularly atmospheric hotel in Edinburgh.
 This unique boutique hotel has just nine fabulously original and indulgent suites.
 Lavishly decorated, the suites here scream romance.
-Each has its own unique quirks and charms but, whichever suite you choose, you’ll find oodles of glamour, indulgence, luxury, and roll-top baths for two.
+Each has its own unique quirks and charms, but whichever suite you choose, you’ll find oodles of glamour, indulgence, luxury, and roll-top baths for two.

-The stunning décor, legendary food, and an award-winning wine list have ensured the Witchery by the Castle has become a much-loved Edinburgh institution.
+The stunning décor, legendary food, and an award-winning wine list have ensured the Witchery by the Castle have become a much-loved Edinburgh institution.
 The restaurant is also magnificent.
 Dine in the rich baroque surroundings of the original oak-paneled Witchery or among the elegant candle-lit charms of the Secret Garden.